How to start a call center (processes, tips, tools)

 1. Business phone system

 A typical call center handles a large number of calls every day.
 Unfortunately, a basic phone system can’t handle such a large volume of calls.
-To manage this call volume, you’ll need to invest in a dedicated business phone system.
+To manage this call volume, you’ll need to invest in a dedicated business phone system, which is a critical part of your call center setup requirements.

 Here are your best options: